 I love Thanksgiving so much it vies for first place in my favorite holiday lineup.
 I love and adore a classic Turkey Dinner with all the trimmings.
 I love the fall weather, which always accompanies the day.
-I love the fact that Thanksgiving ushers in the winter holidays, offering me a front-row seat on the very best time of the year.
+I love the fact that Thanksgiving ushers in the winter holidays, offering me a front-row seat at the very best time of the year.

 I love all of those things.
 In fact, I kinda’ wish that every day were Thanksgiving!
 Gratitude is too important in our lives to be considered briefly en masse on this, the fourth Thursday of November.

 Just imagine what might happen if our annual single-day tradition of giving thanks were to become a daily routine?
-Medical professionals suggest we would be rewarded with better health, as medical science reveals more about the strong connection between gratitude and good health.
+Health professionals suggest we would be rewarded with better health, as medical science reveals more about the strong connection between gratitude and good health.

 And just as strong is the fact that stress can make us sick.
 It’s linked to heart disease and cancer.
 Shockingly, stress is responsible for up to 90% of all doctor visits.
 Just think about the financial costs associated with stress-related maladies.
 The antidote for stress is gratitude, as it calms our minds and lowers our blood pressure.
 Then, we are able to see our circumstances in a fresh, new light.